2 - Multiple Sensor Management

 The example in this tutorial considers the same sensor management methods as in Tutorial 1 and applies them to the same set of ground truths in order to observe the difference in tracks.
 The scenario simulates 3 targets moving on nearly constant velocity trajectories and in this case an adjustable number of sensors.
 The sensors are simple radar with a defined field of view which can be pointed in a particular direction in order to make an observation.

-The first method, using the class RandomSensorManager chooses a target for each sensor to observe randomly with equal probability.
+The first method, using the RandomSensorManager, chooses a target for each sensor to observe randomly with equal probability.

-The introduction of multiple sensors means an increase in the possible combinations of action choices that the brute force sensor manager must consider.
+The introduction of multiple sensors increases the possible combinations of action choices that the brute force sensor manager must consider.
 This brute force optimisation method of looking at every possible combination of actions becomes very slow as more sensors are introduced, demonstrating the limitations of using this method in more complex scenarios.

 Sensor Management example